 Is slime a liquid or solid?
 We call it a Non-newtonian fluid because it’s a little bit of both!

 HOW TO MAKE SLIME WITH SALINE SOLUTION

-In the pictures below, we used our number one contact solution slime recipe.
+In the pictures below, we used our number one saline solution slime recipe.
 This is our #1 most viewed slime recipe, and we love it.
 Awesome stretchy slime in no time is my motto!
 Often times this will be referred to as slime with baking soda.